maxkuttner/LRP-For-Deep-Recurrent-Factor-Models/README.md

 - $\epsilon$ is a small number to avoid division by 0 - it is usually set to 0.001
 - δ is a multiplicative factor that is either 1 or 0 (see [details](https://arxiv.org/abs/1706.07206))

+The rule propagates relevance from a higher layer to a lower layer using a fraction of the relvance for the higher layer for each node in the lower layer.
+We initilaise the relevance for our purposes with the final prediction $y_{T+1}$ itself.

 Here is an illustration of how the relevance is backpropagted in the network.
+The intensity and size of the blue lines represent the amount of relevance that is propagated onto the next layer.

 ![](./static/images/readme/linearerem-1.jpg)

+The propagation of relevance through a LSTM cell is not straight forward as there a multiple components envolved in a single LSTM cell that interact with each other (signals, gates, etc.) to feed the provided input through the system.
+Thus, we cannot simple use the 'linear' backpropagation rule from above.

 For the backpropagation of relevance in a LSTM cell we provide two approaches: